Comfort reading in a crisis is far more enjoyable than scanning the headlines. I hope some of my favourite books will help your retreat from reality.

 15. The Secret Garden

-If you find yourself too distracted even to read an adult novel, how about a classic children’s book?
-Children’s books in days gone by were written at such a higher level that they are entertaining to read as adults.
+Children’s books in days gone by were written at such a higher level that they are entertaining to read even as an adult.
 This 1911 story of the poor little rich girl in Yorkshire who creates her own secret garden is a wonderful tribute to the healing power of nature.
-And if you’re planning a garden this year (who isn’t?) this will inspire you.

-Finally, here’s an idea for anyone who uses FaceTime.
-This photo shows me in front of my computer, reading aloud a chapter each day from Harry Potter and the Philosopher’s Stone to my six-year-old granddaughter Nora.
+Finally, the photo below shows me in front of my computer, reading aloud a chapter each day from Harry Potter and the Philosopher’s Stone to my six-year-old granddaughter Nora.

 * * * * *